Rookwood Cemetery: History

 In 1819, Governor Lachlan Macquarie established Sydney's main burial ground near the town's brickworks.
 By the 1840s, the Devonshire Street Cemetery was close to being full so another larger site was needed.
 A location on the Sydney Common was chosen in 1845, but abandoned in 1859 without ever being used due to complaints from local residents and churches.
 In Australia, as in Europe, there was an increasing trend to move burial sites outside of the cities for practical, hygienic and other more aesthetic purposes.
 With a railway line having been completed to Parramatta in 1856, it was decided to locate the new cemetery at a point on the line.
 Several sites were surveyed and found to be inappropriate.
-However, in 1862 the government purchased 80 hectares of land at Haslem's Creek from the estate of Edward Cohen.
+However, in 1862 the Cowper government purchased 80 hectares of land at Haslem's Creek from the estate of Edward Cohen.
 Cohen's land had previously formed part of a larger parcel known as "Hyde Park" that had been given to the magistrate and parliamentarian Henry Grattan Douglass in 1833 and subsequently leased out.
 The site was approved due to its relative isolation and proximity to the railway line.

 The cemetery was then divided into sections for the various denominations according to their numbers in the 1861 census.
 The Church of England section was 21 hectares, the Catholic Church was allocated 14 hectares and a non-denominational area of 23 hectares was also established.
 Other denominations allocated land in the original 200 acres (80 hectares) were Jews, Independents (Congregationalists), Presbyterians and Wesleyans.
 The Necropolis Act of 1867 came into force on 1 January 1868 formally dedicating the cemetery and establishing cemetery trusts.
 The first burial in the cemetery, reported by the Sydney Morning Herald, was a pauper, 18-year-old John Whalan, buried on 5 January 1867.
 This burial was not recorded in the burial register.
 The first official burial was recorded in the Roman Catholic area: a 14-month-old toddler, Catherine McMullen, on 7 January 1867.